Karlo-Hosting/Docs/programm-your-bot/python.md

 » Upload the main.py file to the Karlo-Hosting Panel

 » If you need more information go to the [pycord guide](https://guide.pycord.dev) or the [pycord docs](https://docs.pycord.dev)

+» If you need help go to the [Karlo-Hosting discord server](https://discord.gg/xBPFF244eJ)